thedavecarroll/thedavecarroll.com/_posts/2022-08-30-questions-from-powershell-forums-user.md

 Searching the internet, while seemingly easy, is a skill that can be developed.

-## Question 5

-*Even with your 20+ years of experience do you still get overwhelmed with new concepts and tools?*
+## 5. Even with your 20+ years of experience do you still get overwhelmed with new concepts and tools?

 Overwhelmed?
 Absolutely.